Payday loans are a bad idea. A bad payday loan can trap you in a debt cycle in which you can never get out.

 6. Work An Extra Job

 In the internet age, nobody should just depend on one job to survive.
 We should all have multiple side jobs to generate income on top of our main job.
+Here are 20 side hustles to choose from.

 My side hustle so happens to be writing about personal finance since 2009 on Financial Samurai My side hustle grew so much that by 2012, I had the confidence to walk away from a multiple-six figure job.
 I highly recommend everyone start their own website to at least brand themselves online.